SPILIMBERGO AND THE MOSAIC SCHOOL

 The Cathedral built in the 13th century was largely financed by the Earl Walterpertoldo whose sarcophagus is still located in the crypt of the cathedral.
 In the apse there ones stood the beautiful wooden carved choir seats made during the Renaissance period in the late 15th century.
 They were moved to the nearby church SS Giuseppe e Pantaleone where you can visit them.

 The city is close to the largest and widest river of the region, the impressive Tagliamento that literally cuts the region in half .
 The fact that Spilimbergo is so close to this river filled with pebbles, has changed completely the fate of this town after the First World War.

 In the twenties, many young boys had lost their fathers who were killed during the Great War.
 To give them an opportunity to learn a profession which they could no longer learn from their fathers, a certain Mr. Lodovico Zanini, with the help of the mayor, decided to create this mosaic school.
 The pebbles are used to create the tiny mosaic stones.

-The school has become one of the most important mosaic schools in Italy, along with the one in Ravenna.
+The Mosaic School has become one of the most important mosaic schools in Italy, along with the one in Ravenna.
 The training lasts three years and young people from around the world come here to learn this art.
-Already during the schoolprogram, students are used for restoration work around the world.
+Already during the school program, students are used for restoration work around the world.

 VISIT THE NEARBY PROVESANO